 You will be notified of the outcome of your application by email or letter, depending on how you applied.
 No information will be provided over the phone.

-If your application was received between 1 November 2019 and 29 November 2019 it is out of time, and your preferences will only be considered after all the applications received on time.
-You will be sent a letter with the outcome by second class post on Monday 2 March 2020.
+If your application was received between 1 November 2020 and 27 November 2020 it is out of time, and your preferences will only be considered after all the applications received on time.
+You will be sent an email with your allocation on Monday 1 March 2021 if an email address was supplied with the application.

-Applications received after Friday 29 November 2019 are late and outside the normal admissions round.
-They will not be processed until after 30 March 2020.
-You will be sent a letter after this date.
+Applications received after Friday 27 November 2020 are late and outside the normal admissions round.
+They will not be processed until after 26 March 2021.
+You will be contacted after this date.